 STG 1 is the default STG.
 Although ports can be added to or deleted from default STG 1, the STG itself cannot be deleted from the system.

-By default, STG 1 is enabled and includes VLAN 1 and all ports on the switch (except for management VLANs and ports).
+By default, STG 1 is enabled and includes VLAN 1 and all ports on the switch.
 Any newly created VLANs will automatically belong to STG 1 until assigned to another STG.